sooriyaarachchi/pybites.github.io-src/content/pillow-banner-image.md

 We do our imports and set up some constants. `os.path.join` is always best practice to join directories and filenames to make it compatible across different operating systems.

 We create a new canvas with `Image.new` stating the dimensions and background color.
-We put the Pybites challenges logo at an offset of left=0, top=15.
+We put (`image.paste`) the Pybites challenges logo at an offset of left=0, top=15.
 And we store the image's width use height in variables for later use.

 We save the image to a file which confirms this worked: